pmc-community/jekyll-site-template/doc-contents/_components/card.md

 `END CARD WITH ASIDE CONTENT`

 {% include elements/alert.html class="primary"
-    content="As much as possible avoid using cards without link buton(s) in the footer.
+    content="As much as possible avoid using cards without link button(s) in the footer.
 Apart from the purpose of focusing on short conclusions, the links to more detailed information which can be provided in the card footer are also important for the overall user experience" title="Tip"
 %}